-- 1 Load INETCFG and then click Boards.
+- 1 Load INETCFG, then click Boards.

-- 2 Press Ins to display the list of available drivers.
+- 2 Press Insert to display the list of available drivers.

-- 3 Press Ins again.
+- 3 Press Insert again.

-All the available Novell certified drivers will appear on the screen.
+All the available Novell certified drivers appear on the screen.

-4 Select the driver and then press Enter.
+4 Select the driver, then press Enter.

-NOTE: You can also use this screen for copying drivers and NLM files from a floppy diskette to the SYS:/SYSTEM directory.
+You can also use this screen for copying drivers and NLM files from a diskette to the sys:\system directory.

-To add a driver to the list of available drivers, insert the diskette containing the driver in one of the disk drives, specify the complete path and filename of the driver (for example, A:\NEWDRV\DRIVER) and then press Enter.
-The driver and its description file, if any, are copied into the SYS:SYSTEM directory.
-(Note that the file extension is not required.)
+To add a driver to the list of available drivers, insert the diskette containing the driver in one of the disk drives, specify the complete path and filename of the driver (for example, a:\newdrv\driver) and then press Enter.
+The driver and its description file are copied into the sys:system directory.
+(The file extension is not required.)

-5 Configure the new board as described in "Configuring a LAN Board" on page 54.
+5 Configure the new board as described in "Using INETCFG to Configure a Board" on page 51.

-Enabling or Disabling a LAN Board
+Enabling or Disabling a Board

-- 1 Load INETCFG and then click Boards. - 2 Select the board you want to enable or disable and press Tab.
+- 1 Load INETCFG, then click Boards. - 2 Select the board you want to enable or disable and press the Tab key.